 Meat is the basic ingredient for Nigerian soups, stews, and sauces.
 In Nigeria, we have goat meat, cow meat, chicken, etc.

 Tomatoes and peppers are popular foodstuffs in Nigeria.
-Peppers are used for literally everything.
+I use peppers for literally everything.
 Soups, stews, and even snack recipes have peppers (chilies) as a vital ingredient.

-Tomatoes are used for soups, stews, and others.
-It is a vital ingredient for Jollof Rice recipe
+I use tomatoes for soups, stews, and others.
+It is a vital ingredient for the Jollof Rice recipe.

-Garri (granulated cassava) has a permanent position at my pantry.
+Garri (granulated cassava) has a permanent position in my pantry.
 It is a popular Nigerian foodstuff and the only ingredient required for making eba.

 When you pour boiled water over garri, you get eba.
-Nigerian soups are served with eba, a popular Nigerian swallow.
+We serve Nigerian soups with eba, a popular Nigerian swallow.

-Salt is never missing in a Nigerian kitchen, heck it is a vital ingredients for making foods around the world.
+Salt is never missing in a Nigerian kitchen, heck it is a vital ingredient for making foods around the world.